 Slice cucumbers – do not peel – into 1/4″ slices.
 A mandolin is very useful.
 Place the slices in the crock and cover with 4 quarts of boiling water.

-Drain the cucumbers and then cover with a brine of 1-1/2 c salt dissolved in 4 quarts of boiling water.
+Drain the cucumbers and then cover with a brine of 4 tablespoons kosher salt dissolved in 4 quarts of boiling water.

 Drain the cucumbers and then cover with an alum mixture, 3 T Alum dissolved in 4 quarts of boiling water.

-Drain the cucumbers and cover with 4 quarts of cider vinegar heated wtih 1/4 c pickling spice.
+Drain the cucumbers and cover with 4 quarts of cider vinegar heated with 5 cups of sugar and 1/4 c pickling spice ties in cheesecloth